-- Step 1 - Go to PHP & Database - MariaDB in the control panel
+- Step 1 - Click PHP and database settings in the Control Panel

 - Step 2 - Open the database in phpMyAdmin